JustTheEngineer/icon_color_variants/README.md

-A short, clear README helps people understand what the project is, how to use it, and why it exists.
-Since your icon set is essentially a **parameter‑swept color atlas** with a built‑in browser, the README should explain three things:

-- what the icons are
-- how they were generated
-- how people can browse and use them

-Here’s a complete text you can drop into a `README.md` on GitHub.

----

 ## Icon Color Variants (Brightness / Saturation / Hue)

 This repository contains a large set of color‑variant icons generated from a single green base icon.
 Each icon is produced by applying ImageMagick’s `-modulate` transformation across a full 3‑dimensional parameter space: